 - How are you going to convince your customers that you’re better than the competition?
 Here, you’ll analyze your strengths, weaknesses, opportunities, and threats.

 - Operations Plan

 - Describe the plan of action to bring your vision to life.
 What will your day-to-day look like?

 - You probably don’t want to stay small forever.
 It’s important to have a plan in place for how you’ll introduce new products and expand your customer base by getting more new NEMT contracts.

 - Your financial projections live here.
 Specifically, you should include an income statement, balance sheet, and cash-flow statement.

 - Although you’re just starting your business, it’s important to show you also have a plan for leaving or selling it in the future.

 As you can see, a business plan is no small feat.
 First you have to do your research—how much does it cost to start a transportation business?
 What are your goals and how will you achieve them?
 Then you’ll need to organize those findings into a cohesive plan that will attract investors.
 It’s not easy, but it’s the key to starting a prosperous business.
-You have to know how to make money in NEMT to be successful.
 Follow the above outline and commit to the process, and you’ll be one step closer to having your own NEMT business!